-After his encounter with the Pharaoh in Egypt, Abram and his household returned to Canaan to the land God had promised him in Ur.
+After his encounter with the pharaoh in Egypt, Abram and his household returned to Canaan—the land God had promised him in Ur.
 Stated in simple terms, the text draws our attention to Abram’s impressive wealth as he re-entered the land.

-Described as literally “heavy” with goods, the record leaves no doubt that while in Egypt, God used Pharaoh to greatly prosper Abram.
-Not only was his name revered, Abram’s prestigious wealth was observable.
+Described as literally heavy or weighty with goods in the original Hebrew, the record leaves no doubt that while in Egypt, God used pharaoh to greatly prosper Abram.
+Not only was Abram’s prestigious wealth observable, his name was revered.

 “Then Abram went up from Egypt, he and his wife and all that he had, and Lot with him, to the South.
 Abram was very rich in livestock, in silver, and in gold.

 And he went on his journey from the South as far as Bethel, to the place where his tent had been at the beginning, between Bethel and Ai, to the place of the altar which he had made there at first.
 And there Abram called on the name of the Lord.”

 Abram resettled his household in the valley between Bethel and Ai described specifically as, “the place of the altar which he had made there at first” (v.4).
 The altar is noted as a geographic marker specifying Abram’s return to the same location where he had previously pitched tents.

 Here, Abram again called on the name of the Lord (v.
 4).
 While some commentators suggest Abram’s actions signify that he sought restoration of fellowship with God after the incident in Egypt, the text does not necessarily support the assumption.
 The fact that God had protected, preserved and prospered Abram in Egypt seems to negate the argument.

 Rather, at the altar where he had previously called on the name of the Lord, Abram prayed to God (Gen. 12:8).
 His practice of worshipping the One-true God continued as before (cf. 12:8).